 Notice of Funding Opportunity

-The U.S. Embassy Skopje Public Affairs Section of the U.S. Department of State is pleased to announce that funding is available through the Embassy’s public diplomacy grants program for creative new ideas and projects that increase mutual understanding between the U.S. and Macedonia and promote the bilateral relationship.
-Topic areas eligible for funding include entrepreneurship and innovation; countering violent extremism; and cultural diversity and empowering undeserved communities.
+The U.S. Embassy Skopje Public Affairs Section of the U.S. Department of State is pleased to announce that funding is available through the Embassy’s public diplomacy grants program for creative new ideas and projects that increase mutual understanding between the U.S. and North Macedonia and promote the bilateral relationship.
+Topic areas eligible for funding include:

-Activities that are typically funded include, but are not limited to, the following:
+Activities that are appropriate for funding through the Annual Program Statement include, but are not limited to:

-- Youth engagement, leadership, and education programs, including initiatives that establish exchanges between the youth of Macedonia and the United States
+- Youth engagement, leadership, and education programs, including initiatives that establish exchanges between the youth of North Macedonia and the United States;

-- Bringing an American expert performer to Macedonia
+- Bringing an American expert and/or performer to North Macedonia;

 Activities that are not typically funded include, but are not limited to: